Hey! Are you the one, who is struggling in the post pandemic to get on with your ideas on Content Marketing and promote it to the next level?

 Other Content Marketing Examples

-Coca cola used personalization techniques to get everybody talking about their brand by attracting people.
+Coke used personalization to get everybody talking about their brand.

-They kicked off their share campaign in Australia by putting the most common names on bottles, which led them to encourage people to share a Coke with people with those names.
+They kicked off their share campaign in Australia by putting the 150 most common names on bottles.
+Then they encouraged people to share a Coke with people with those names.

-Campaign went viral, resulting in a huge sale of around 250 millions bottles and cans across the continent /equivalent to just over 10 for every person in Australia in summer.
+That campaign went viral, resulting in sales of 250 million bottles and cans across the summer, or equivalent to just over 10 for every person in Australia.

 24. Grant Thornton

-Data analytics, Accounting is another area that could be seen as dry, but when Grant Thornton recognized they’re not in a fun or glamourous industry.
+Data analytics is another area that could be seen as dry, but when Grant Thornton ran their Access Granted campaign, it was anything but.

 Burberry’s most outstanding content marketing campaign was Burberry Kisses, blending mobile technology with the human wish to connect with others.

-The 9th content campaign was hugely successful, resulting in a record-breaking number of new signups.
+The nine-month content campaign was hugely successful, resulting in a record-breaking number of new signups.

-Lush uses a range of content marketing techniques to reach its audience that is why it is hard to categorize it under a single type of content marketing.
+Lush combines a range of content marketing techniques to reach it’s audience which is why it’s hard to put it in just one category of content marketing examples.

-From its peculiar product names to its well-known ethical values, the brand already resonates with its core audience.
+From its quirky product names to its well-known ethical values, the brand already resonates with its core audience.

 Instagram is one of its key platforms, with the main Lush account attracting 4 million followers.